How push-button reset features work

 Seven days after the Out-of-Box Experience (OOBE), any language packs that haven't yet been used are removed.
 Using Push-button reset features after that will not restore the removed language packs.

-On PCs running single-language editions of Windows, such as Windows 10 Home, users cannot download or install additional language packs, and they cannot use push-button reset features to switch languages if the preinstalled language packs have been removed.
+On PCs running single-language editions of Windows, users can't download or install additional language packs, and they cannot use push-button reset features to switch languages if the preinstalled language packs have been removed.

 Drivers are restored in a similar fashion as the OS.
 Instead of restoring them from a recovery image, existing drivers are preserved across recovery.
 Starting with Windows 10, version 1709, the latest drivers are restored as part of Push-button Reset.